 “Stealth TDI” is the online screen name that has stuck with me the best and longest.
 I earned that moniker because of my conservative styling goals.
 I don’t like anything eye-catching on my car; I like to hide my modifications.
-Although I eventually mounted somewhat flashy wheels on my Mk3 (see photo), almost no one can tell that this old car has an extra 50 whp and 150 lb-ft, tuned suspension, upgraded lighting, an upgraded stereo system, and a hidden communications suite.
+Although I eventually mounted somewhat flashy wheels on my Mk3 (see photo), almost no one could tell that this old car had an extra 50 whp and 150 lb-ft, tuned suspension, upgraded lighting, an upgraded stereo system, and a hidden communications suite.
 It served as a commuter, a travel/vacation car, a weekend racer (autocross), and my workhorse with racks/trailer almost non-stop for its first 16 years and 450,000 miles.
-These days, it’s a driveway queen and waiting for some work.

 Still, I hope you find my content worthwhile.
 I welcome your comments and questions.
-I moderate all comments as a precaution, but will publish all polite and constructive comments.
+I moderate all comments as a precaution, but will publish all polite and constructive entries.